aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.SecurePrivateAccess.md

   --output table
 ```

-Set the AWS Certificate Manager ARN for Zilla Plus via `cdk.context.json`, in the `SecurePrivateAccess` `private` `certificate` variable.
+Set the AWS Certificate Manager ARN for Zilla Plus via `cdk.context.json`, in the `SecurePrivateAccess` `external` `certificate` variable.

 Note: If you specify an AWS Certificate Manager certificate ARN, then Zilla Plus will automatically enable AWS Nitro Enclaves for Zilla Plus and use [ACM for Nitro Enclaves] to install the certificate and seamlessly replace expiring certificates.